rust-lang/rust/text/0000-north-star.md

 to be front-loaded with 'problems'.
 Likewise, 'goal' and 'retrospective' could be more colorful.

-Can we call the yearly RFC the 'north start RFC'?
+Can we call the yearly RFC the 'north star RFC'?
 Too many concepts?

 What about tracking work that is not part of R-problem-statement and R-goal?
 I originally wanted to track all features in a roadmap, but this does not account